 If you want to be good at soccer, you need to practice playing soccer.
-If you want to stop being socially inept, you need to practice social skills.
+If you want to stop being socially inept, you need to practice to become more socially skilled.

 3. Socially inept examples

-Here are some common examples of things socially inept people do:
+Here are 5 examples of things socially inept people do: